naroberto/Thermal_paper/README.md

-The folder "preprocessing" contains all steps to generate video inputs Fish trackng in TRex.
+The folder "preprocessing" contains image pipeline (python scripts) and intermediate outputs to generate video inputs for Fish-trackng in TRex.
-The folder ""
+The folder "thermal_interface" contains the image analysis pipeline to generate the location of the thermal interface.